Disparate de Bestia (Animal Folly); plate from the "Disparates" (Follies) series, published in "L'Art", 1877

 Medium or Technique

-Etching, burnished aquatint, and fine scratches; posthumous trial proof
+Etching, burnished aquatint, and fine scratches, on Japan tissue; posthumous trial proof

 Not On View